The 2022 Leading Change Institute will be held at the Kimpton Hotel Monaco in Washington, DC over July 10-15, 2022.

 The acceptance rate to the Institute varies, as every year’s application pool is unique; the average acceptance rate is 46%.
 Individuals whose applications to the Institute have been unsuccessful in previous years are encouraged to revise and resubmit their applications as their careers progress and they can provide ever-stronger evidence of their readiness to lead.

-Tuition for the 2018 Leading Change Institute is $6,000.
-A non-refundable participant fee of $3,000 is due upon acceptance to the Institute; the remainder must be paid by May 31, 2018.
-In addition to the program activities, tuition for the Institute includes the following:
+Tuition for the 2022 Leading Change Institute is $6,500.
+Payment is due by June 15, 2022.* In addition to the program activities, tuition for the Institute includes the following:

 The costs of transportation to and from the Institute location, for additional nights in the conference hotel, and for meals not listed above are the responsibility of the participant.

 Participants from CLIR sponsor institutions selected to attend the Leading Change Institute are automatically eligible for a $500 discount to the LCI.
-The recipient must be a staff member at a CLIR sponsor institution at both the time of award and for the duration of the 2018 LCI.
-Additionally, recipients of the annual EDUCAUSE Jane N. Ryland Fellowship award may use the award to support their attendance at the Institute.
+The recipient must be a staff member at a CLIR sponsor institution at both the time of award and for the duration of the LCI.
+One participant per sponsor, per year.
+No additional application materials are required to receive this discount.